READ-BioMed/readbiomed-facility-annotator/README.md

 3. In both BioPython.py and stanfordNER.py there is a commented subheading called "variables to change".
 Under this subheading new users must change the variables to match certain locations of files in their device.
 Specifically, this includes the location of standford coreNLP download and R library download.

 ## HOW TO USE PROJECT
+At the bottom of BioPython.py, in the main function are commented methods which can be uncommented to run.
+To run the project, type "python BioPython.py" or "sudo python BioPython.py" for MAC OS users in command line.